Drieziek: Library

-The state of the art library has a designated children’s area and upon completion will be serviced by about 10 staff members.
+The state of the art library has a designated children's area and upon completion will be serviced by about 10 staff members.

 Multipurpose Center

 From a learning perspective, the centre offers learning facilitation through a state-of-the-art library, a craft centre to facilitate artistic expression and growth, and an amphitheatre for community-organised shows, presentations and recitals.

-Education & Other

-Drieziek houses a few primary to high schools including: